unboundsecurity/blockchain-crypto-mpc/docs/Unbound_Cryptocurrency_Wallet_Library_White_Paper.md

 transfer the funds to a new address.
 The dual execution methodology was introduced in \[6\]; the specific version that we use is similar to that appearing in Section 4 of \[4\] (in particular, the equality test is run on the encoded outputs and not on the actual output).

+We constructed a new equality test with 3 rounds of communication that is based on the equality test in [9] (using ElGamal in-the-exponent additively homomorphic encryption).
+This test is enhanced to enable a proof of security under the ideal/real model simulation paradigm of secure computation, and to provide (verified) output to both parties.

+*Note: In order to prove our protocol secure, we defined an ideal functionality for equality that receives either the actual value or the value times the generator point of the group, and compares equality based on this.
+It is clear that this is equivalent for our purposes.
+In addition, the adversary can cause the honest party to think that the result was not equal even if it was equal.
+This outcome is fine since it only causes the honest party to abort.
+We stress that the reverse is not possible; if the result was not equal then the adversary cannot cause the honest party to think that the result was equal.*

+Using the two-rounds of OT required based on the extension, the entire dual execution has five rounds of communication, including the equality test.

+As we have described, our dual execution protocol has the property that if a party cheats, then it can learn a single bit, but at the cost of being caught with probability ½ (informally speaking).
+Thus, if an attack is detected, use of the key must be stopped.
+Now, one possible strategy of an adversary is to try to cheat, but to not provide the output of the equality test to the honest party (when it receives this output first), and claim that there was a “crash” or network failure.
+If this is not dealt with, then the adversary can learn all bits of the secret key.
+Thus, either executions must always conclude (by storing on disk the messages needed to complete, and continuing after a crash or failure), or some cheating attempt must be assumed.
+We also note that many executions on the same input key cannot be run in parallel since an attacker can learn a bit from each parallel execution.
+If this is desired, then it is possible to change the code so that a single equality test is run for all executions, and this will be secure.

 # 5. Cryptographic Protocols Overview